NOBODY’S VISION: JIM JARMUSCH’S DEAD MAN

 Blake realizes that because of the wanted posters on the trading post the Christian missionary has recognized him and he cavalierly takes one of the posters, hands it to him, and offers to autograph it.
 The missionary pulls out a gun from behind the counter but before he can use it Blake stabs him through the hand with the pen and then shoots him dead.
 Bill uses the pen – the poet Blake’s weapon of choice – with such agility and street smarts that we see again that it is truly a different person than the one that walked into Machine innocently looking for a clerk’s job.
 Nobody proceeds to quote Blake to the dead missionary: “The Vision of Christ that thou dost see/Is my Visions greatest enemy.”
 This damming criticism by William Blake on Christianity is one of many attacks by him on the repeated attempts by organized religion to use rational forms such as stories or paintings to illustrate the divine and to bring people – in the greatest numbers possible – into a passive acceptance of certain rules and orthodoxy.
 For someone like Blake the idea that you should follow laws established by an institution as a means to reach God – or the spiritual – was absurd.
 The way to sacred knowledge was not through passive acceptance of orthodoxy, nor blind devotion to the words and images made by those institutions; the way to the divine must be a creative, singular act – it's one on one - it is made through searching, discovery, and passionate action.
 For Blake there was no other way to realize your own soul and understand its relation to infinity - in short his was an existential relation to the divine.

 Nobody and Blake reach their destination: a reservation near the Canadian border that has freshly made totem poles and a craftsman who understands perfectly the sort of canoe Bill needs to reach across “the mirror of waters.”
 As Bill is placed horizontally on the canoe his energy begins to fade, as he realizes that he is dying, and Nobody appropriately gives him the last push out to sea.
 At that point we see through Blake’s point-of view Cole Wilson sneak up behind Nobody and shoot him dead.
 Before dying Nobody uses his last bit if energy to shoot Cole, killing him.
 The Mystic and the Cannibal upon meeting, destroy each other, exactly as Blake described it in The Marriage of Heaven and Hell.
-This sequence is brilliantly shot in pantomime mimicking the theatrical expressiveness of silent films - a technique that is used throughout the film but is emphasized at the end.
+This sequence is brilliantly shot in pantomime mimicking the theatrical expressiveness of silent films.
 The shot also suggest that for Bill this earthly struggle is fading and becoming more schematic.
 We get further and further away from the shore as Blake is barely able to see above the rim of the canoe.
 At a certain point he no longer has the strength to hold up his head and he lies back and looks up at the sky.
 The last shot in the film combines the death of its protagonist with a pan of the ocean at sunset.
 The exact moment of his death is not seen – it is left to the imagination and becomes imbued with a sense of the natural landscape – a landscape that owes much to the Hudson River school of painting – reminding us that this Blakean view has been transformed into a decidedly American vision.
 Because of the dramatic use of light, the way it is shot using high contrast black and white, and the psychedelic music by Neil Young, the ocean becomes inevitably a symbol for the source of life, death and re-birth.
 The water is both a substance that we look at, that we see into, and that also reflects the sky – it is, as Nobody described it, a mirror.
 The incommensurability of these liquid spaces (air and ocean) expresses the impossibility of apprehending all with the eye or of controlling all with the intellect.
 The effect of floating on one’s back looking up at the sky is to loose oneself in something that is larger and greater than the self.
 William Blake gives the impression of floating between the sea and the sky towards a metaphysical space.
 This state of being is impossible to describe in prose and that is why we have poetry, art and film.
 This is how the 19th century poet William Blake described it:

 The Nature of Infinity is this: That every thing has its